Cr1.1: Imagine

 Students will explain how

-are informed by the structure, the use of the elements of music, and social and cultural context.
-(Doraji, Kāhuli
+responses to music are informed by the structure, the use of the elements of music - tonalities, and social and cultural context.
+(Doraji, Kāhuli Aku)

 RE8.1: Interpret